SPARC-FAIR-Codeathon/sparc2nwb/extract_from_nwb/README.md

 [![Issues][issues-shield]][issues-url]

 ## Purpose
-This repository presents the code to easily extract the data after the NWB files are created by using our python module,[sparc_to_nwb](https://github.com/lifestrugglee/sparc2nwb/blob/main/sparc_to_nwb/sparc_to_nwb.py).
+This repository presents the code to easily extract the data after the NWB files are created by using our python module, [sparc_to_nwb](https://github.com/lifestrugglee/sparc2nwb/blob/main/sparc_to_nwb/sparc_to_nwb.py).
 This module not only provides data from basic containers but also other containers and data information as well as detailed descriptions.
 In other words, users can easily produce further data analysis and manipulation without the concern of unfamiliarity with the NWB format.
 In addition, due to the diversity of data inside the NWB file, the module can dynamically generate the function to grab the container data if it's not pre-listed.
 If the cases are even more complicated, users still can grab the original data of NWB format from this module.

 ## Python Usage